Tokens

 When exporting to Tailwind v4, each composition token becomes a ready-to-use CSS class in your codebase — for example, .heading-1 applies all bundled typography properties at once.

-The Studio shows a tier toggle at the top of the token tree — switch between Primitive, Semantic, and Composition to focus on just the tier you are editing.
+The Studio shows a tier toggle at the top of the token tree — switch between Primitive, Semantic, Composition, and Component to focus on just the tier you are editing.

 Token types